A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Other surveys

-In the last two decades, there has been a strong interest and commitment in the scientific community to develop quantum algorithms to solve ML problems, giving life to the field of QML.
-Apparently, there is not a universally accepted definition of QML yet.
+In the last two decades, there has been a strong interest and commitment in the scientific community to develop quantum algorithms to solve ML problems, giving life to the field of QML. \h{Hitherto,} there is not a universally accepted definition of QML yet.
 However, A{\"\i}meur et al. \cite{aimeur2006machine} and Adcock et al. \cite{adcock2015advances} provided useful categorizations based on the employed learning paradigms.
-For example, in \citep{adcock2015advances}, the term QML is used to refer to two learning categories: 1) approaches where the learning process is performed mainly using classical computation and just some sub-routines relying on quantum computation (input data can come from both classical or quantum system); 2) leaning approaches designed to be run only using quantum computations and for which there are no subroutines that can be performed equally well on a classical computer (also in this case input data can be both classical or quantum).
-This categorization excludes from the QML class all the learning approaches performed on a classical machine but that use data that come from quantum devices.
+For example, in \citep{adcock2015advances}, the term QML is used to refer to two learning categories. \h{The first one concerns learning processes performed using classical computations aided by sub-routines relying on quantum computations.
+The second one concerns approaches that exploit quantum computations only} and for which there are no sub-routines that can be performed equally well on a classical computer. \h{Notwithstanding}, this categorization excludes from the QML class all the learning approaches performed on a classical machine but that use data \h{coming} from quantum devices.